What Happens When Your Spouse Refuses A Divorce?

 If your spouse responds to your Petition for Dissolution of Marriage, you will attend mediation and then proceed to trial if you do not settle in order to determine the outcome of issues such as asset division, support and children’s issues .
 Only one spouse must want the divorce in Florida for proceedings to go forward, but the other can still obstruct and cause trouble if so inclined.
 It may be possible to pursue sanctions if your spouse’s behavior becomes egregious, but if it does not rise to that level, you must still be able to conduct yourself with dignity no matter how much your spouse incites you.

 The best way to combat any obstructionism is to be prepared with all the information you can possibly obtain.
 Florida law states, for example, that if asset distribution becomes contested, the only source of information acceptable as to who should receive certain assets (or be made responsible for certain debts) is “competent substantial evidence” – therefore, if you have all the relevant information, you have the clearest picture of how asset distribution will occur, regardless of any attempt by your spouse to muddy the waters.

 Seek Experienced Assistance

 Divorce is never easy, but it can get infinitely more complex if your spouse decides to dig in his proverbial heels.
-Contacting an experienced Orlando divorce attorney can help smooth the process.
-The dedicated attorneys at the firm of Goodblatt · Leo have years of experience and are happy to pass its benefits on to you.
+Contacting an experienced Orlando divorce lawyer can help smooth the process.
+The dedicated lawyers at the firm of Goodblatt · Leo have years of experience and are happy to pass its benefits on to you.
 Contact us today to set up an appointment.